 If you are driving a vehicle that is not yours, you are still obligated to ensure the insurance papers are in the vehicle.
-It is always recommended to keep your driving documents in a seperate folder to easily keep track of.
+It is always recommended to keep your driving documents in a separate folder to easily keep track of.

-Drive in Contravention of Licence Conditions
+Driving Contravention of License Conditions

 Driving in breach of condition prohibited

-(9) No person shall drive a motor vehicle on a highway while contravening a condition contained in his or her driver’s licence or imposed by the regulations.
+(9) No person shall drive a motor vehicle on a highway while contravening a condition contained in his or her driver’s license or imposed by the regulations.
 R.S.O.
 1990, c.
 H.8, s.
 32 (9).

 This is a charge that covers a broad range of possible offences.
-Your driver’s licence could have conditions specifying that you wear contact lenses while driving, or that you not drive while it is dark.
-The conditions will vary from driver to driver and some drivers may not have any restrictions on their licence.
+Your driver’s license could have conditions specifying that you wear contact lenses while driving, or that you not drive while it is dark.
+The conditions will vary from driver to driver and some drivers may not have any restrictions on their license.
 But, if they do, and they are caught contravening those conditions, they will receive a charge with serious consequences.

-“Driving in contravention of licence conditions” carries with it a $85 fine and 0 demerit points.
+“Driving in contravention of license conditions” carries with it a $85 fine and 0 demerit points.
 Again, the charge appears to be a minor convection due to the low fine and lack of demerit points but it is a serious conviction for insurance purposes.

 If you have license conditions imposed on you, it is important to follow them as you may receive a ticket under the Highway Traffic Act if caught.